gottacatchenall/ms_sampling_effort/manuscript.md

 answering questions about species interactions and how human activity is effecting them.

-In this manuscript we seek to answer:
-How "wrong" are the measurements of network structure (connectance, nestedness, modularity) as a function of false-negative probability?
-How wrong are predictions about interactions?
+In this manuscript we seek to answer: 1) How many times do you have to observe a non-interaction between two species to be confident in saying that is a true negative?
+2) How "wrong" are the measurements of network structure (connectance, nestedness, modularity) as a function of false-negative probability?
+3) How do false-negatives impact our ability to make reliable predictions about interactions?

 ![The probability an observed interaction is a "true negative" (y-axis) given how many times it has been sampled as a non-interaction.
-Another thing is true, which is that this function will never reach
-1. So many assumptions here about probability.
+Another thing is true, which is that this function will never reach 1.
+So many assumptions here about probability. ](./figures/bernoulli.png){#fig:bernoulli}
-](./figures/bernoulli.png){#fig:bernoulli}